gabridc/Asteria/README.md

 # Licensing

-Asteria is published under GNU GPLv3 licensind as you can see in COPYING.txt file.
+Asteria is published under GNU GPLv3 licensing as you can see in COPYING.txt file.